emrob/JavaScript-Testing/README.md

   - If you divide by zero, what is the effect?
   - Can you write a test to describe what you'd prefer to happen, and then correct the code to make that test pass.

-//if divide by 0 dont want to crash